Kong/docs.konghq.com/app/2.2.x/auth.md

 multiple authentication credentials.
 The key to the behaviour is the `config.anonymous` property.

 - `config.anonymous` not set <br/>
-  If this property is not set (empty) then the auth plugins will always perform authentication and return a `40x` response if not validated.
+  If this property is not set (empty), then the auth plugins will always perform authentication and return a `40x` response if not validated.
 This results in a logical `AND` when multiple auth plugins are being invoked.
 - `config.anonymous` set to a valid consumer id <br/>
-  In this case the auth plugin will only perform authentication if it was not already authenticated.
+  In this case, the auth plugin will only perform authentication if it was not already authenticated.
 When authentication fails, it will not return a `40x` response, but set the anonymous consumer as the consumer.
 This results in a logical `OR` + 'anonymous access' when multiple auth plugins are being invoked.